 Different Sections of Glassware & Ceramic Museum

-2. Crystal gallery: In this gallery, Achaemenian and Parthian period cut crystal vessels and bottles are displayed for visitors.
-Various vessels of Sassanian and post-Islam period are also added to this collection bearing molded, applied, pressed and cut decorations.
+In this gallery of the Glassware & Ceramic Museum, Achaemenian and Parthian period cut crystal vessels and bottles are displayed for visitors.
+Various vessels from the Sassanian and post-Islam periods are also added to this collection bearing molded, applied, pressed, and cut decorations.

-3. Nacre gallery: The evolution of the Sassanian period’s arts and techniques are observed here.
-Some samples of 9th to 13th centuries A.D are also exhibited in this gallery.
+The evolution of the Sassanian period’s arts and techniques is observed here.
+Some samples of the 9th to 13th centuries A.D are also exhibited in this gallery.
 In fact, the flourishing period of glassware and pottery is presented in the showcases here.

-4. Gold gallery: The artifacts presented in this gallery consist of the enameled and luster inscribed vessels of the 10th to 13th centuries.
+The artifacts presented in this gallery consist of the enameled and luster-inscribed vessels of the 10th to 13th centuries.
 The inscriptions are generally of subjects like expressions, good prayers, and poems of Nezamy and Ferdosy.
-Patterns are mainly human figures in various ceremonies and animals especially birds.
+Patterns are mainly human figures in various ceremonies and animals, especially birds.

-There is also some crystal made vessels of the 18th and 19th centuries from Europe exhibited in a separate showcase.
-There is also a library in the northwest of the gardens surrounding Glassware & Ceramic Museum having approximately 3000 volumes of books in Farsi and English on archaeology, history, arts, etc for students and researchers.
+There are also some crystal-made vessels of the 18th and 19th centuries from Europe exhibited in a separate showcase.
+There is also a library in the northwest of the gardens surrounding the Glassware & Ceramic Museum having approximately 3000 volumes of books in Farsi and English on archaeology, history, arts, etc for students and researchers.